Highlights

 Where to Watch Children of the Open Road

-Yearning to watch 'Children of the Open Road' on your TV or mobile device at home?
-Hunting down a streaming service to buy, rent, download, or watch the Urs Egger-directed movie via subscription can be a challenge, so we here at Moviefone want to help you out.
+Set to enjoy 'Children of the Open Road' on any device you have handy?
+Hunting down a streaming service to buy, rent, download, or watch the Urs Egger-directed movie via subscription can be confusing, so we here at Moviefone want to do the heavy lifting.

-Below, you'll find a number of top-tier streaming and cable services - including rental, purchase, and subscription choices - along with the availability of 'Children of the Open Road' on each platform when they are available.
-Now, before we get into the fundamentals of how you can watch 'Children of the Open Road' right now, here are some finer points about the Panorama Films (CH), Lichtblick Film, Wega Film drama flick.
+We've listed a number of streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'Children of the Open Road' on each platform when they are available.
+Now, before we get into the fundamentals of how you can watch 'Children of the Open Road' right now, here are some particulars about the Panorama Films (CH), Lichtblick Film, Wega Film drama flick.

-You probably already know what the movie's about, but just in case...
+Need a quick rundown of the movie?
 Here's the plot: "In 1939, after barely escaping the Nazis, a Gypsy family returns to Switzerland only to be torn apart by racial persecution in the benign guise of children's welfare.
 This fictionalized story of Jana, an eight-year-old Gypsy girl snatched from her parents and consigned to a life of orphanages and bleak foster homes, is based on a little-known chapter of Swiss history: From 1926 to 1972, the state-supported Pro Juventute, a children's aid foundation, forcibly removed some 700 Gypsy children from their families, in order to sever the ties with their culture and assimilate them to a "better way of life."
 The underlying aim was to preempt a new generation's caravans from following their nomadic traditions along Switzerland's country lanes." .